 LSC-Kingwood Library does not have rooms that can be reserved; instead, we've set up group study areas at the front of the library and quiet study areas at the back of the library.
 Sound does travel in our library, so if your group needs to be more active or you just want to socialize, try other spaces around campus - the PAC and Student Conference Center (SCC) are good places to start.

-Check with the Learning Center to find out where and when tutoring for math and other subjects is available.
+Check with the Learning Center to find out where and when tutoring for writing, math, and other subjects are available throughout the summer.

 (used with permission from Activity Manual to Accompany Biology: The Network of Life,